Coconut oil substitute: 8 reasons to replace coconut oil with grass-fed ghee clarified butter

-Moreover, ghee contains no lactose and casein as milk solids get removed in its preparing process.
+Moreover, ghee contains no lactose and casein as milk solids get removed in its preparation process.
 Therefore, it is mostly free from the risk of allergy to lactose and casein.

 It contains a higher concentration of fat-soluble vitamins, CLA, loads of butyric acid or butyrate, and beta carotene (green grass feed of cows) when prepared from Grass-fed or Organic cow’s milk-butter/cream.

 The benefits of ghee clarified fat (ghee benefits):

 The nutritional advantage of grass-fed cow ghee) is versatile.
 You can use it for all cooking types, including low-heat cooking, high-temperature cooking, raw consumption, etc.

 Ghee in the diet takes care of health system detoxification.
 The CLA content and butyrate content of grass-fed ghee stand responsible for it.
 Ghee in the diet can flush toxins out of the body and keeps the digestive system clean.
 Ghee clarified butter promotes digestion.

 A moderate quantity of ghee in the diet helps in natural weight loss.

 Ghee clarified butter contains around 62% saturated fat, less than coconut oil (90%).
 Excessive saturated fat in coconut oil increases lousy LDL cholesterol concentration in the human body over regular consumption.